 Then, simply present your check and identification to the bank teller at the counter or drive-through and request to have it cashed.

-If you’re a Chase Bank customer and you have an Apple or Android device, you can also deposit a check remotely into your account with Chase QuickDeposit, simply by taking a picture of the check and following the instructions in the QuickDeposit app.
+If you’re a Chase Bank customer and you have an Apple or Android device, you can also deposit a check remotely into your account with Chase QuickDeposit.
+Simply take a picture of the check and follow the instructions in the QuickDeposit app.